smnchoi/smnchoi/README.md

 <br/>

->_I was in Korea 🇰🇷 but now I am satying in New Zealand 🇳🇿_
+>_Was in Korea 🇰🇷 and now I'm working in New Zealand 🇳🇿_

 <br/>